kapilraisinghani12/Source-Camera-Identification/README.md

 # Source Camera Identification
-## Refer to the ppt for the clear explaination of the data collection and preprocessing, cnn architectures used and work to be done
+## Refer to the ppt(you need to download it) for the clear explaination of the data collection and preprocessing, cnn architectures used and future work to be done.